Cxbx-Reloaded/Cxbx-Reloaded/README.md

 1. Run the following command in the command line:

     `git clone --recurse-submodules https://github.com/Cxbx-Reloaded/Cxbx-Reloaded.git`
     * Please note the `--recurse-submodules` parameter.
-This is required.
+This is required to fetch submodules.
       * If Cxbx-Reloaded was checked out without submodules, they can be updated/fetched with the following command:

         `git submodule update --init --recursive`